oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Power BI also allows administrators to control the sharing of datasets, content, report publishing, and template apps.
 This ensures that the sharing of the organisation information is controlled.

-Power BI Design Decisions for all agencies and implementation types.
+Power BI Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---